Webpage created: September 14, 2019

 DAVEY, SLEEP AND COMPANY LIMITED

-Messrs Davey, Sleep & Company Ltd, agricultural implement manufacturers, were located in Laira Bridge Road, Plymouth.
+Messrs Davey, Sleep and Company Limited, agricultural implement manufacturers, were located in Laira Bridge Road, Plymouth.
 Their premises were known as the Excelsior Engineering Works.

 An invoice from 1909 states in the heading that the business was established in 1800.